AresMUSH/aresmush/plugins/login/help/en/connect.md

 ---
 # Connecting and Disconnecting

-You connect to the game through a 'MUSH client'.
+You connect to the game through a 'MU Client'.
 There are dedicated apps you can install on your PC/Mac or mobile device, or you can use the game's built-in web client to play through the web browser.
-For more help finding a MUSH client or connecting, see the [MUSH 101 tutorial](https://aresmush.com/mush-101).
+For more help finding a MU Client or connecting, see the [MUSH 101 tutorial](https://aresmush.com/mush-101).

 To get past the game's welcome screen, you need to log in with a character.